 Participants.
-An a priori power analysis for a F-test on a repeated measures ANOVA with within-between interaction was conducted using GPower 3.1, with the same assumptions as specified in Experiments 1 and 3.
-We aimed to detect between small and medium effects (cohen's f of .15-.20), which revealed a required sample size of 36-62 participants.
-We recruited 65 adult participants from Northwestern University (M = 18.62 years, Range = 18 - 22 years, 44 females, 21 males), anticipating some dropout.
+An a priori power analysis for a F test on a repeated measures ANOVA with within-between interaction was conducted using G\Power 3.1, with the same assumptions as specified in Experiments 1 and 3.
+We aimed to detect between small and medium effects (Cohen's f = .15-.20), which revealed a required sample size of 36-62 participants.
+We recruited 65 adult participants from Northwestern University (M = 18.62 years, range = 18 - 22 years, 44 women, 21 men), anticipating some dropout.
 Ten participants were excluded due to incomplete data, leaving 55 participants in the analytic sample, which fell within the desired range.